0xcert/framework/docs/api/ethereum.md

 | deploy.makerId | [required] A `string` representing the Ethereum account address that creates the deploy.
 It defaults to the `accountId` of a provider.
 | deploy.seed | [required] An `integer` number representing the unique deploy number.
 | deploy.takerId | A `string` representing the Ethereum account address that will be able to perform the deploy on the blockchain.
 This account also pays for the gas cost.
-| deploy.tokenTransferData.ledgerId | A `string` representing the value ledger address of which value will be transferred.
+| deploy.tokenTransferData.ledgerId | [required] A `string` representing the value ledger address of which value will be transferred.
 | deploy.tokenTransferData.receiverId | A `string` representing the Ethereum account address that will receive the value.
-| deploy.tokenTransferData.value | A `string` representing the value amount that will be transferred.
+| deploy.tokenTransferData.value | [required] A `string` representing the value amount that will be transferred.

 **Result:**